ShanaFoster/post-install-config/README.md

 </p>
 <p>

-"The image above shows the Help Topic section.
+The image above shows the Help Topic section.
 A Help Topic is used to determine how critical an issue is for the end user.
-To create a Help Topic, navigate to the Admin Panel, select manage, then Help Topic, and click Add New Help Topic."
+To create a Help Topic, navigate to the Admin Panel, select manage, then Help Topic, and click Add New Help Topic.

 </p>
 <p>